DigitalGlobe/gbdx-task-StageDataToS3/README.md

 # gbdx-task-StageDataToS3
 The SaveToS3 task that runs in GBDX: for pushing output data to S3.

+The Docker image for this task is auto-built on dockerhub here:  https://hub.docker.com/r/tdgp/gbdx-task-stagedatatos3/

 # Simple Example:
 ```python
 from gbdxtools import Interface